 A holistic view of the data center and its infrastructure challenges

-This is why CommScope developed the concept of the Connected and Efficient Data Center — to reflect a holistic view of the data center and provide guidance on how to navigate through the ever-increasing challenges faced by data center managers today.
+This is why CommScope developed this eBook to provide a holistic overview of the data center and share guidance on how to navigate through the ever-increasing challenges faced by data center managers today.

-The evolution to the Connected and Efficient Data Center has introduced a growing number of technologies, solutions and deployment methods to the enterprise.
+The evolution to the data center has introduced a growing number of technologies, solutions and deployment methods to the enterprise.
 Navigating this complexity can be challenging, which is why CommScope is eager to share our extensive experience around data center best practices through this eBook.
 The guidance and information presented in the following chapters are built upon decades of practical application in the field and innovation in the lab.
-They include tips, answers and insight to help demystify the technology, untangle the complexity and accelerate time to market so you can identify the challenges — and opportunities — in your own Connected and Efficient Data Center.
+They include tips, answers and insight to help demystify the technology, untangle the complexity and accelerate time to market so you can identify the challenges — and opportunities — in your own data center.

 With stored data predicted to continue growing at 40 percent per year, and billions of Internet of Things devices generating data to be processed, analyzed and stored, the data center infrastructure must be able to support this ever-expanding workload.
 While connectivity that can meet business objectives today and in the future is absolutely essential and must be done properly, it is only the first step.
 Driving the most value out of the data center is critical.
 As such, efficiency must be maximized — not just power efficiency but the overall efficiency of whether assets are being used to their fullest potential.